muzzai/Ansible_2/roles/provision_ec2/README.md

 - **EC2 Key Pair Management**: Creates or reuses key pairs, storing material locally and optionally in Vault.
 - **Route53 Integration (optional)**: Creates DNS A records with propagation checks when enabled.
 - **Elastic IP Management**: Optionally allocates or re-associates an Elastic IP to provide a static public address.
+- **Volume Tagging**: Tags the root EBS volume with a consistent name for easier tracing.
 - **Vault Integration**: Stores SSH private keys securely in HashiCorp Vault KV v2 using AppRole auth.
 - **Custom Facts**: Publishes persistent local facts on Windows instances so downstream playbooks can inspect provisioning metadata.
 - **Security Groups**: Creates a per-instance security group seeded with SSH access.